 Static or echo on a conference call is caused by using or placing a mobile device too close to a computer or speakerphone.
 If you continue to experience static or echo on a conference line, press *5 to mute all participants.
 They can then press *6 to unmute their line.
 Discontinue using speakers, headsets, cordless phones, etc. if there is any experience with static or echo.

-Online meetings allow hosts or participants to share screens, documents, slides, spreadsheets, etc. or use video conferencing with a webcam to meet face-to-face.
+Online meetings support video conferencing and screen sharing.
+Hosts and participants can share screens, documents, slides, spreadsheets, etc. or use video conferencing with a webcam to meet face to face.

-Host online meetings to collaborate and increase productivity.
-Through the Meeting Dashboard, access call controls, see the list of participants on the call, show video and share computer screens, documents, web links or presentations.
+Online meetings support collaboration and increase productivity.
+On FreeConferenceCall.com apps, hosts can access call controls, see the list of participants on the call, show video and share computer screens, documents, web links or presentations.

 To use remote desktop: